Fees for Travel/Private Vaccinations Service

 I only need the doctor’s signature – what is the problem?

-When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
+When a doctor signs a certificate or completes a report, it is a condition of remaining on the GMC Register that they only sign what they know to be true.
 In order to complete even the simplest of forms, the doctor might have to check the patient’s entire medical records.

 Carelessness or an inaccurate report can have serious consequences for the doctor with the General Medical Council (the doctors’ regulatory body) or even the Police.